William John Francis Jenner

 William John Francis "Bill" Jenner (詹纳尓; born 1940) is an English sinologist and translator, specialising in Chinese history and culture, and translator of Chinese literature.

 Biography

-From 1958 to 1962, Jenner studied sinology at Oxford and wrote his dissertation about the history of Luoyang in the fifth and sixth century, especially through the work of Yang Xuanzhi.
+From 1958 to 1962, Jenner studied sinology at Oxford and wrote his dissertation about the history of Luoyang in the fifth and sixth centuries, especially through the work of Yang Xuanzhi.
 His first wife was the China scholar Delia Davin.

 From 1963 to 1965, he worked as a translator at Foreign Languages Press in Beijing.
 There he translated From Emperor to Citizen, an "autobiography" of the last Emperor of China, Puyi, and started translating the novel Journey to the West into English.

 Since 1965, Jenner has taught at the University of Leeds, Australian National University and the University of East Anglia.